prestonyford/WinXPMinesweeper/README.md

 # Minesweeper
-Mimics the look and gameplay of Windows XP Minesweeper.
+Mimics the look and gameplay of Windows XP Minesweeper in the browser, for your enjoyment.

 ![preview](Screenshot.png)

 ## Project Setup